sydasif/python-book/docs/source/git/01_git.md

 There are many ways to see commit history:

-Most basic one, shows all the commits from end to start, with all the info related to commits.
+The most basic one, shows all the commits from end to start, with all the info related to commits.

 ```console
 [$] <> ~